AUD/USD: Shorts need stops above 7775

 AUD/USD, NZD/USD, AUD/JPY

-NZDUSD topped exactly at first resistance at 7225/35 in the sideways trend.
-Shorts are starting to work as we dip to 5 pips above the first target & minor support at7180/70.
+NZDUSD shorts at first resistance at 7225/35 worked perfectly this week as we dip to the first target & minor support at 7180/70.

 Daily analysis